Jump to topic

 Yes, mouth breathing is a form of over-breathing, which can cause shortness of breath or breathlessness.

 Yes, saliva normally keeps your mouth and throat moist.
 Sleeping with your mouth open can dry your saliva and cause a sore throat.

 Yes, dry mouth is one of the most common symptoms of mouth breathing.

-Breathing through your nose is generally thought of as healthier, as it helps your lungs retain more oxygen, as well as warming, filtering, and adding moisture to the air you breathe.
+Breathing through your nose is generally thought of as healthier, as it helps your lungs retain more oxygen.
+Nose breathing also warms, filters, and adds moisture to the air you breathe.

 “Enlarged Tonsils and Adenoids: Overview.”
 InformedHealth.
 17 Jan.
 2019, https://www.ncbi.nlm.nih.gov/books/NBK536881/